Hacknocraft/AppFriendsWebUI/web-widget/README.md

 ## Customizing the widget
-If you refresh your browser window, you need to reconnect to SendBird.
+If you refresh your browser window, you need to reconnect to AppFriends.
 To retain connection on browser refresh, you must implement an appropriate `event handler`.

 If you wish to issue an `access_token` for your user, modify the `connect function` in `src/sendbird.js`.